25 Hidden Culinary Gems: A Foodie’s Dream

 Pizza place overlooking Naples city

-The birthplace of pizza, Naples is a foodie destination for its spectacular presentation of bold Mediterranean flavors including its most popular export, Neapolitan-style pizza.
-The historic city center of Naples is filled with street food at every turn as well as Neapolitan bakeries ready for foodies to explore.
+The birthplace of pizza, Naples is a foodie destination for its spectacular presentation of bold Mediterranean flavors, including its most famous export, Neapolitan-style pizza.
+The historic city center of Naples is filled with street food at every turn, and Neapolitan bakeries are ready for foodies to explore.
 Ice cream shops and gelaterias are also popular Naples food staples, perfect for taste testing during a warm day in this coastal town.
 Adventurous foodies love to explore the winery in Vesuvius National Park to learn about local grapes as part of a gastronomic tour of Naples.

 13. New Orleans